nbfigueroa/easy-kinesthetic-recording/README.md

   <img src="https://github.com/nbfigueroa/easy-kinesthetic-recording/blob/kuka-lwr-ros/img/Scenario2_prim0_processed.png" width="850">
 </p>

-For more complex scenarios where the gripper state is not a sufficient indication you should segment the data, possibly with my segmentation algorithm: https://github.com/nbfigueroa/ICSC-HMM or Lucia's Constraint-based approach https://ieeexplore.ieee.org/document/7339616/
+For more complex scenarios where the gripper state is not a sufficient indication of a phase/action change, you should segment the data, possibly with my segmentation algorithm: https://github.com/nbfigueroa/ICSC-HMM or Lucia's Constraint-based approach https://ieeexplore.ieee.org/document/7339616/